thw17/BIO598_Tutorial/README.md

   ```
 As you can see, our first line (@SQ) contains information about the reference genome (there would be more lines if there were more sequences in our reference), our second line (@PG) contains information about our bwa commands, and the remaining lines contain information about each mapped read.
 You can find more information about what information is contained in each record in the [SAM/BAM specificaions](https://samtools.github.io/hts-specs/SAMv1.pdf).

 While it's exciting that we've successfully mapped our first sample, there are two potential problems with our command above.
-First, while SAM format is convenient in that it's human-readable, alignment files are ENORMOUS, so we'll want to compress to minimize our data footprint.
+First, while SAM format is convenient in that it's human-readable, alignment files are ENORMOUS, so we'll want to compress (BAM format) to minimize our data footprint.
 Further, we want to ensure that all read-pairing, etc. didn't get lost in the mapping process.
 We can easily add these steps to our pipeline by piping our output to ```samtools``` which handles this easily.
 So our complete command now looks like this:
   ```
   bwa mem -M reference/human_g1k_v37_MT.fasta fastq/ind1_1.fastq.gz fastq/ind1_2.fastq.gz | samtools fixmate -O bam - bam/ind1.bam
   ```